Fabita98/DrunkStride/README.md

         </details>

 - `Update()`: starts with the `changeInterval` variable update.
-    Then, when the timer expires, the direction of the agent is changed through the boolean `isMovingRight`.
+    Then, when the timer expires, the movement direction of the agent is changed through the boolean `isMovingRight`.

     ```
     void Update()